LezaMalik/Programming_Concepts/hadoop.md

 ### What is the purpose of the Hive SerDe?

+The Hive SerDe (Serializer/Deserializer) plays a crucial role in Hive when it comes to handling different data formats.
+It serves as an interface between Hive and various data formats, allowing Hive to read, write, and process data in different structures and encodings.
+The primary purpose of a Hive SerDe is to facilitate the mapping of data between Hive tables and external data sources, which can have diverse formats, including CSV, JSON, Avro, Parquet, and more.

+Here are the key purposes and functions of a Hive SerDe:

+* Data Serialization: A SerDe is responsible for serializing (converting) Hive's internal data representation into an external format.
+This process enables Hive to write data to external storage systems or files in a format that can be understood by other tools or applications.

+* Data Deserialization: Conversely, a SerDe deserializes (converts) external data into Hive's internal format, making it possible for Hive to read and process data in its native query language, HiveQL.

+* Format Transformation: The Hive SerDe allows Hive to work with data in formats beyond the default supported types (e.g., delimited text).
+It transforms data between the Hive internal format (typically a row or columnar format) and the custom format of the external data source.

+* Schema Evolution: For some data formats, like Avro and Parquet, SerDes can handle schema evolution gracefully.
+This means that changes to the data structure over time can be accommodated without breaking existing Hive tables.

+* Data Type Conversion: It manages the conversion of data types between Hive's type system and the types supported by the external data format.
+This is crucial for ensuring data consistency and compatibility.

+* Data Processing: SerDes enable Hive to process and query data stored in various formats.
+For example, you can use Hive to query JSON data in a table, and the SerDe will ensure that the data is properly serialized and deserialized.

+* Custom SerDes: Hive allows users to develop custom SerDes to support proprietary or uncommon data formats.
+This extensibility makes Hive adaptable to a wide range of data sources.

+* Performance Optimization: Some SerDes are optimized for specific file formats (e.g., ORC, Parquet), which can improve query performance by storing data more efficiently and enabling predicate pushdown.

+In summary, the Hive SerDe is a critical component that bridges the gap between Hive's structured query language and various external data formats.
+It ensures that Hive can read, write, and process data in diverse formats, making it a versatile tool for working with big data stored in different encodings and structures.

 ----------------------------------------------

 ### How do you run a Hive query from the command line?

+You can run a Hive query from the command line by using the hive command-line interface (CLI).
+Here are the steps to run a Hive query from the command line:

+1. Open a Terminal or Command Prompt:
+    Open a terminal or command prompt on your system and write ```hive``` to launch the Hive CLI.

+2. Enter Your Hive Query:
+    Now that you're in the Hive CLI, you can enter your Hive query.
+For example, if you want to run a simple query like selecting data from a table, you can do the following:

+    ```
+    SELECT * FROM your_table_name;
+    ```
+3. Execute the Query:
+    After entering your query, press Enter.
+Hive will process the query and display the results if it's a SELECT query or provide status updates for other types of queries.
 ----------------------------------------------

 ### How do you perform a JOIN operation in Hive?

 ----------------------------------------------

 ### What is the purpose of the Hive bucketing feature?

 ----------------------------------------------

 ### How do you enable dynamic partitioning in Hive?
 ----------------------------------------------

 ### What is the difference between the WHERE clause and HAVING clause in Hive?

 ----------------------------------------------

 ### How can you insert data into a Hive table from the result of a query?

 ----------------------------------------------